iso4free/spedit/README.md

 - export in own JSON file format
 - manage local sprite library with some useful search by hashtags
 - other features that will be needed
-- interface localization to other languages
+- interface localization to other languages (done)

 TROUBLESHOOTING
 ===============
-- [ ] In Windows keys won't work.
+- [x] In Windows keys won't work.
 Will be fixed soon.
-- [ ] In Windows works very slow
+- [x] In Windows works very slow

 COPYRIGHT
 =========